LeR with Custom Functions and Parameters

 differential_comoving_volume interpolator will be loaded from ./interpolator_json/differential_comoving_volume/differential_comoving_volume_0.json

-using user provided custom velocity_dispersion function
+using user provided custom velocity_dispersion class/object of type ler.utils.FunctionConditioning

-using user provided custom axis_ratio sampler function
+using user provided custom axis_ratio class/object of type ler.utils.FunctionConditioning

-using ler available axis_rotation_angle function : axis_rotation_angle_uniform
+using ler available axis_rotation_angle function : uniform

-using ler available density_profile_slope function : density_profile_slope_normal
+using ler available density_profile_slope function : constant_values_n_size

-using ler available external_shear function : external_shear_normal
+using ler available external_shear1 function : constant_values_n_size

-using ler available lens_redshift function : lens_redshift_strongly_lensed_numerical
+using ler available lens_redshift_sl function : lens_redshift_strongly_lensed_numerical

 Numerically solving the lens redshift distribution...

-lens_redshift_intrinsic interpolator will be generated at ./interpolator_json/lens_redshift_intrinsic/lens_redshift_intrinsic_2.json
+lens_redshift_strongly_lensed_numerical interpolator will be generated at ./interpolator_json/lens_redshift_sl/lens_redshift_strongly_lensed_numerical_1.json

-using ler available density_profile_slope_sl function : density_profile_slope_normal
+using ler available lens_redshift function : lens_redshift_intrinsic_numerical

 using ler available optical depth function : optical_depth_numerical

-optical_depth_numerical interpolator will be generated at ./interpolator_json/optical_depth/optical_depth_numerical_2.json
+optical_depth_numerical interpolator will be generated at ./interpolator_json/optical_depth/optical_depth_numerical_1.json

 Initializing CBCSourceRedshiftDistribution class...